 This is the perfect time to check your family balance and to add funds: www.wordwareinc.com

 Please note that: at the present time, parents are not able to put limits on student spending in the lunch lines during school breakfast or lunch periods.

 Barbara Schank, Director, Food & Nutrition Services

-A lunch is comprised of 5 basic food components: meat/meat alternate; grain; vegetable; fruit; & milk.
+A “school lunch” is comprised of 5 basic food components: meat/meat alternate; grain; vegetable; fruit; & milk.
 Students must select at least 3 of these components for a complete meal (1 of which must be a vegetable or fruit).
 We realize that children can be particular about fruit and vegetable selections and that is why we offer upwards of 10-15 choices for students on most days.
-As a companion to our vegetables, we also make our own ranch dressing which has been developed with input from students.
+As a companion to our vegetables, we make 5 fresh salad dressings which have been developed with input from students.

 As you can see, we work very hard to respond to the various nutritional needs of all students.
 If your child has an allergy to any food, please contact your school nurse.